SigveLan/Master/README.md

       get genes that produces zero as solution when knocked out.
 This will however not get genes essential to tasks.
       - The filter here is necessary because the different tissue models have different genes in them.
 Genes not in the model will essentially be ignored for that input.

+- If tasks are not used, FBA_simple.py can be utilized for FBA instead.

 #### Result Processing
 - Result processign varies slightly depending on inputs used.